 It was love at first sight.
 Rose macarons!
 You’re looking at what inspired a floral dessert theme this month.
 I’m not sure I can convey my excitement over macarons; rose macarons in particular.
 I have always loved the cookies, but rose flavored ignited an obsession.
 With delicate almond meringue cookies and perfect rose buttercream centers – I was destined to make these naturally sweet.

 These rose macarons are an extra special treat being sweetened with a natural white sugar alternative.
 Macarons are a strong rooted tradition and I wanted to create something that honored that.
 I wanted to give you readers a natural recipe while providing you macaron success!
-These may not be a sugar-free, egg-free, vegan confection but they are a natural version of a recipe that works well and works consistently.
+These may not be a true sugar-free, egg-free, vegan confection but they are a natural version of a recipe that works well and works consistently.
 This is a recipe that will have you making these again and again and, in my case, five times over.

 These macarons have a sweet rose flavor and happen to be dairy-free and gluten-free!
-These cookies are just exciting to make and make me so happy!
+They just make me happy.
 Try them and you will see what I mean!
 They have that perfect crisp, crunchy shell and the most divine centers.
 When the batter’s folded correctly, my macarons turned out dense and chewy in the center without any hollowness.
-Even if you don’t get them perfect, homemade macarons are so much better than store-bought!
-They are fresher and a lot less expensive than any bake shop.
+Even if you don’t get them perfect, homemade macarons are so much better than store-bought because they are fresher!
+They are also a lot less expensive than any bake shop.
 Besides, their faint pink appearance and delicate lace feet are sheer bliss.
 Piped with a soft rose buttercream, these almond pastries become incredible little bites.
 Enjoy each and every one!

 Naturally Sweetened Rose Macarons